zhaqenl/pell/README.md

 pell
 ====

-pell is a simple tool that emits a notification when a host that you ping'd is alive.
-By default, it runs continuously, and when a pong is received, a short beep sound is played.
+pell is a simple periodic host monitor that utilizes ping to check for host availability.
+It can also be used to perform logging functions, with an easy-to-parse output suitable for data extraction and analysis.
+By default, when a host that you ping’d is alive, it emits a short beep sound.
+It runs continuously until an INT, TERM, or KILL is received.

 ## Usage